VipinSirigiri/vizury-ios-sdk/README.md

 `Note: When you are developing, upload the development APNS certificate to get the development configuration file.
 While releasing upload production APNS certificate to get production configuration file and use it in the project.
 Also make sure you change the AndGCMWithSandBoxOption value to @NO while` [initializing the vizury sdk](#sdk-init)

 `Note : The GoogleService-Info.plist file that you have downloaded will have certain settings like IS_ADS_ENABLED, IS_SIGNIN_ENABLED set as YES.
-You have to add correspinding pod dependencies for the same or you can turn them off if you are not using them`
+Set it to NO.

 ### <a id="config-app"></a>Configuring Application